 Drawing on the findings from other participants in the FIRSTRUN, the report goes further by assessing what has been achieved in governance reform and what remains to be settled.
-It highlights some of the continuing divisions among leading contributors to the debate on the future
+It

 1 Horizon 2020 project coordinated by ETLA, Helsinki; grant number 649261.
 I am grateful to Niku Määttänen for helpful comments on an earlier draft, and for comments and questions from participants at the Université de Strasbourg ERMEES macroeconomics workshop held on 13th October 2017, the FIRSTRUN final conference held in Brussels on 29th January 2018 and other events at which the project findings have been presented.